Jenna Dewan Gives Birth to Baby No. 2

 Congratulations to Jenna Dewan!

-The Flirty Dancing host has welcomed her second child, her first with boyfriend Steve Kazee.
+The Flirty Dancing host has welcomed her second child, her first with her fiancé, Steve Kazee.
 Dewan, who shares daughter Everly with ex Channing Tatum, gave birth to a baby boy, Callum Michael Rebel Kazee, on March 6.

-"And just like that, our hearts exploded into all of eternity and beyond," Dewan announced.
+"And just like that, our hearts exploded into all of eternity and beyond," Dewan announced on social media, sharing the first photo of her and Kazee's son.
 "Welcome to the world you little angel! ❤️Callum Michael Rebel Kazee 3/6/20."

+"In an instant our universe burst wide open and nothing would ever be the same," Kazee wrote along with a photo of the baby boy's hand.
+"Welcome to earth star child."

 In late September, Dewan took to social media to share the exciting pregnancy news with her followers.
 Along with a photo of her and daughter Everly, Dewan wrote, "Becoming a mother is quite simply the absolute best most incredible thing that has ever happened to me @stevekazee you are a gift from above and i couldn't be more excited to be expanding our family together...!"